Scabs on Dogs: Types and Common Causes

 There are two basic ways to prevent scabs on dogs: limit injuries and keep your dog’s skin healthy.

 To reduce the risk of skin wounds, limit your dog’s time in risky outdoor areas.
-A fenced, well-kept, grassy backyard is unlikely to result in skin wounds, but dogs that run through woods and dense brush are at higher risk of skin injury.
+A fenced, well-kept, grassy backyard is unlikely to result in skin wounds.
+But dogs that run through woods and dense brush are at higher risk of skin injury.

 You can also minimize your dog’s exposure to biting insects by using a prescription parasite preventative, such as Bravecto.